ulomau/3tier-web-deployment-with-devops-tool/README.md

 8. Add the Google secret.json encoded key to Github environmetal variable and secret
 9. Create a workflow pipeline on GitHub Actions to trigger GKE build
 10. Write a bash script on GCP cloud shell to automate Bucketlist wep app deployment.

+## To configure a GCP service account for this project, it must be enabled with the following roles:

+* roles/compute.viewer
+* roles/compute.securityAdmin (only required if add_cluster_firewall_rules is set to true)
+* roles/container.clusterAdmin
+* roles/container.developer
+* roles/iam.serviceAccountUser
+* roles/resourcemanager.projectIamAdmin
+* role roles/container.admin
+* role roles/compute.admin

+## In order to be able to use the Service Account you must activate the following APIs on the project where the Service Account was created:

+*  gcloud services enable servicenetworking.googleapis.com &&
+* gcloud services enable cloudresourcemanager.googleapis.com &&
+* gcloud services enable container.googleapis.com &&
+* gcloud services enable compute.googleapis.com

  Terraform commands
 ```